What is the Private Information Management Initiative?

 I am unable to "shred" a file in Identity Finder.
 What should I do?

 If you are unable to "shred" a file containing Private Information, you may not have permissions in Windows that allows Identity Finder to "shred" it.
-Contact the Help Desk and ask them to login to Identify Finder as admin and securely "shred" the file.
+Contact the ITS Service Desk and ask them to login to Identify Finder as admin and securely "shred" the file.

 I am unable to "scrub" a file in Identity Finder.
 What should I do?